Mapping of salt resources for underground storage for hydrogen

 Project summary description:

-Geoscience Australia is exploring suitable underground salt accumulations for underground hydrogen storage, both for domestic use and export.
-The project aims to support the implementation of the National Hydrogen Strategy through understanding underground hydrogen storage resources in key locations across Australia.
+Geoscience Australia undertook a major program exploring for suitable underground salt accumulations for underground hydrogen storage, both for domestic use and export.
+The project supported the implementation of the National Hydrogen Strategy through understanding underground hydrogen storage resources in key locations across Australia.
+Salt caverns are considered to be the cheapest form of large-scale hydrogen storage.
+There are presently four commercially operating salt caverns for large scale hydrogen storage operating worldwide with over 20 more in various stages of development.

 Related publications and key links: